NetFabric/NetFabric.Numerics.Tensors/docs/articles/Extending-the-library.md

 Further variants of the `AggregateNumber()` method exist: `AggregateNumber2D()`, `AggregateNumber3D()`, and `AggregateNumber4D()`.

-### IndexOfPredicate Method
+### First Method

-The `IndexOfPredicate()` method returns the index of the initial element in the span that adheres to a specified predicate operator.
+The `First()` method returns the first element in the span that adheres to a specified predicate operator.
+It yields a nullable type, with `null` indicating that no item satisfying the predicate is found.

 The predicate operator must adhere to one of the subsequent interfaces with `TResult` specified as a `bool`: